Schenectady County One Stop Center

 Schenectady Youth Employment Program

-The Schenectady County Summer Youth Employment Program provides youths ages 14-21 with a unique opportunity to gain meaningful on-the-job training for 20 hours per week during the summer months.
+The Schenectady County Summer Youth Employment Program is a unique opportunity to gain six-weeks of meaningful, on-the-job training during the summer; youth selected for program will be permitted to work for 20 hours per week earning $11.80 per hour through Schenectady Job Training Agency (SJTA).

-Due to funding regulations, participation in the Summer Youth Employment Program is limited to individuals whose family is receiving TANF or Food Stamps or whose total family household income does not exceed 200% of the poverty line.
+* Please note: the majority of funding is allocated to youth whose family is receiving TANF (public assistance), SNAP (food stamps), or whose total household income does not exceed 200% of the poverty line

 Day Care for Low Income Families